DavidIfebueme/zatboard/README.md

 # ZatBoard

-**ZatBoard** is a privacy-preserving, directory-structured bulletin board and chat system built on Zcash Addressed Text (ZAT) — i.e., encrypted memos inside Zcash shielded transactions.
+**ZatBoard** is a privacy-preserving, directory-structured bulletin board and chat system built on Zcash — i.e., encrypted memos inside Zcash shielded transactions.

 It is designed to feel like a hybrid between a filesystem and a BBS (bulletin board system):